Admire magnificent rice terraces

 Blessed with stunning beaches, enchanting temples and outstanding natural beauty, Bali is a thing of beauty.
 Join us on our Discovery tour from Ubud to Sanur, taking in exquisite rice fields, sacred temples, traditional Balinese dance and the sun-kissed beach of Sanur.

 Welcome to fabulous Bali!
 Upon arrival at Denpasar Airport, we’ll proceed through immigration, collect our luggage and transfer to the hotel in Ubud.
+The rest of our day is at leisure.

 Today we will explore the surrounding area of Tampak Siring.
 Our first stop is Tegalalang rice terraces where we can admire magnificent views before visiting Kintamani with its view to Batur lake and volcano.
 We then continue to Tampak Siring area to visit Gunung Kawi Temple.
 The only way to the temple is walk down 300 steps on the stone steps.
 There are lots of shops and beautiful scenery we can enjoy before reach the bottom.
 It is worth the walk as the rock carvings are mesmerizing, with lots of beautiful photos opportunity as well.
 Later we will drive back to Ubud.